berto/berto.com/1974-04-25/index.md

-☝️ Short texts about the Portuguese Revolution of April 25th 1974, also known as Carnation Revolution or The April Revolution.
+☝️ Short intro to the Portuguese Revolution of April 25th 1974, also known as Carnation Revolution or The April Revolution.

-### Micro summary
+## Summary

 In 1910, Portugal abolished the monarchy and became a republic.
 The 1st Republic was very unstable.
 During the first 16 years, there were 45 governments, several bomb attacks, interventions by anarchist unions, and assassinations.
 Various currents from left to right fought to assert power.